 SILO (State of Iowa Libraries Online) Interlibrary Loan is open to any Iowa library with access to the Internet that is willing to abide by the provisions and protocols of the agreement.
 This agreement is signed annually.
 If the Sibley Public Library does not have the material requested by a patron in their collection, the library will request the materials through SILO.

 There is no limit to the number of materials a person may request in the course of a fiscal year (July-June).
-There is a $3.00 fee for each item requested through SILO.
+Patrons may request 4 items annually with no charge.
+After 4 items have been received through Interlibrary Loan, the patron must pay a $3.00 fee for any additional items.

 The circulation period is set by the lending library.
 Renewals are up to the discretion of the lending library.
 If a renewal is requested by a patron, the Sibley Public Library will contact the lending library and request an extension.